carlosmarte23/bootcamp-fullstack-js/01-javascript/notes.md

 Before continuing, I noticed that the filters are still using the HTML text from the job cards instead of the data attributes coming from the JSON file.
 I created a branch to fix this, and once it's done, I’ll continue with the exercises.

+After finishing these changes, the title filter now searches only the <h3> title, and the technology filter now searches only the article’s data-technology attribute instead of the whole text.

-🟡 In progress — Started on November 12th, 2025.
+🟢 Completed on November 12th, 2025.